CaoHaiNam/Tip/README.md

 python3 -m venv ./venv

 ##### TRC quota expansion
-If you're interested in additional TRC quota, please let us know how you envision using it and how it would accelerate your research. <br>
+* If you're interested in additional TRC quota, please let us know how you envision using it and how it would accelerate your research. <br>
 Answer: <br>
 I have lots of experiences to work with server before, and thanks to clear tpu docs, I dont get stuck of using it.
 In my research, it has supported me a lot.
 I can train a very large model continuously day by day, which can not be supported by other enviroment such as colab, kaggle... <br>
+I have lots of experiences to work with server before, and thanks to clear tpu docs, I do not get stuck of using it.
+In my research, it has supported me a lot.
+My research interest is Natural Language Processing, I can train a very large model such as BERT-base model or GPT2-base model continuously day by day, which can not be supported by other environment such as colab, kaggle...
+With TPU, there is no barriers to me in order to access, update, dominate, train or fine tune SOTA models in NLP, even it is a very big model. <br>

-Detailed feedback about getting started with TRC: <br>
+* Detailed feedback about getting started with TRC: <br>
 The guidance is really detailed and easy to understand.
 I have no troubles to get familiar with it. <br>

-What did you do with your TRC quota?
+* What did you do with your TRC quota?
 (Which models did you train, what datasets did you work with, what code did you write from scratch, etc.)<br>
-train NLP model such as spell correction base on sequence to sequence model, clustering,...<br>
+1. train NLP model such as spell correction base on sequence to sequence model, clustering,...<br>

+2. I fine tune GPT2-base model (https://huggingface.co/NlpHUST/gpt2-vietnamese) for Vietnamese comment generation task.

+3. Dataset was crawled and pre-processed and push to huggingface hub (https://huggingface.co/datasets/CaoHaiNam/data_comment)

+4. My source code is based on transformers repo (https://github.com/huggingface/transformers) of HuggingFace team for training and fine-tuning task.

+* Are you working on any research papers, blog posts, or other publications based on your use of TRC?
+If so, please let us know, and please include links here if available.
+1. Our team have finished a research relevant to financial domain name "MFinBERT: Multilingual Pretrained Language Model For Financial Domain".
+Paper is accepted in KSE conference, an international forum for presentations, discussions, and exchanges of state-of-the-art research, development, and applications in the field of knowledge and systems engineering. (https://kse2022.tbd.edu.vn/).
+Because this conference has not happened yet, so I can not share you the paper link.
+If you care about it, I could send you PDF version.
+2. In addition, I am training a siamese-base model for address standardization.
+This work are skill in processing.

 ##### Hướng dẫn tạo API bằng python flask
 https://www.youtube.com/watch?v=fJz3JTEtJJA